CrickmoreRoguljaLabs/GCaMPfromFLIMage/README.md

 # GCaMP-from-Flimage
-GCaMP Analysis from FLIMage Software (for Windows, not tested on Mac).
+GCaMP Analysis from FLIMage Software.
 Depends on the padcat function.
+Please use the latest version (V7), older version contain bug fixes and are only compatible with windows.

 # Summary:
 This code takes the csv output from the FLIMage software and calculates the dF/F of channel 1 using the mean of a time period specified by the user.